ioncakephper/skelosaurus-documentation/README.md

 cmd /C "set "GIT_USER=ioncakephper" && yarn deploy"
 ```

+View Skelosaurus documentation at `[https://skelosaurus.com](https://skelosaurus.com)` -- CNAME file contains the domain name, and `docusaurus.config.js` is configured so that deployed documentation matches domain name.

 ## Building documentation skeleton

 The following describes how to create Skelosaurus documentation skeleton.
 You would do this to create documentation files.
 After this, you will edit documentation files as described in [**Edit Skelosaurus documentation**](#edit-skelosaurus-documentation).